 Since the Fracture Care Program’s inception in 2009, the number of hand-specific fractures, sprains and strains has grown.
-The orthopaedic hand surgeons working with the Hand and Upper Extremity Program also participate in the Fracture Care Program.
+Most of the orthopaedic hand surgeons working with the Hand and Upper Extremity Program also participate in the Fracture Care Program.

 What does this data mean?

-This graph shows the number of hand fractures, sprains and strains in children and teens that were treated in our Emergency Departments and Urgent Care Centers in 2009, 2010 and 2011.
+This graph shows the number of hand fractures, sprains and strains in children and teens that were treated in our Emergency Departments and Urgent Care Centers since 2009.

 Why are these volumes important?

 When choosing medical services for your child, you want an experienced team.
 Our team cares

 for thousands of children with hand fractures, sprains and strains throughout Georgia, the Southeast and internationally each year.
 Our experience helps ensure better recoveries, meaning children are back to their active lives sooner.